kAIto47802/notist/README.md

 #### Register Existing Functions or Methods to be Monitored

-You can also register an existing function or method to be monitored using the `notist.register` function.
+You can also use `notist.register` to register an existing function or method to be monitored.

 **Monitor existing functions from libraries:**